plasma4/RuntimeFS/README.md

 In this case, you can only access the website if the `cookie` cookie equals `1`.
 Then, you can use the `index.php` file, or modify it as needed.
 (Note: it might be fairly obvious what the JS code does initially to anyone that sees the source code.
 Additionally, browsers have different limits for how long cookies stay before expiring, so deleting the JS after your initial access could be a bad idea, depending on your situation.)
 For the `index.php` example you must type `mysecret` into the website when it is focused, with no incorrect key strokes or special keys.

-You can try to make the code less obvious if you want but ultimately **no system is truly impenetrable** so it depends on how far you want to go.
+You can try to make the code less obvious if you want but ultimately **no system is truly impenetrable** so it depends on how far you are willing to go!

+You may also want to replace export with a `data:` URI or add a prompt to do that; this is a precautionary measure because a browser's download history stores where you downloaded a file from, which may be bypassed with a data URI.
+However, exporting with a data URI reveals the contents within the file to the download history instead, which might not be desirable, and is much, much slower.

 ### TODO
 - Optimization with IndexedDB storage